This article was originally published in 2018. We updated it March of 2021 to include cleaning tips for new products.

 To eliminate any erroneous rainfall measurements to your My AcuRite dashboard, just simply remove the batteries from the weather station before cleaning out the system (or the rain gauge if you have the stand alone unit).
 Without the batteries, the unit will not transmit any data to the Access so erroneous rainfall data will not transfer to your My AcuRite dashboard or graphs.

 Make sure your wind speed and direction measurements are accurate by ensuring your cup anemometer and wind vane are able to spin freely.
 Dirt or dust can get in and disrupt the bearings, and you can fix this by cleaning the sensor with warm water.
-Actually, ice can freeze the anemometer from spinning freely, so also make sure to check the station after winter storms!
+Additionally, ice can freeze the anemometer and stop it from spinning freely, so also make sure to check the station after winter storms!

-If any parts are cracked or broken, or not spinning freely, you can order new wind cups or wind vane for your 5-in-1 directly from AcuRite for very reasonable prices!
+If any parts are cracked or broken, or not spinning freely, you can order new wind cups or wind vane for your AcuRite Iris (5-in-1) directly from AcuRite.
 If there was major damage this winter, then you may want to order a new wind cup assembly or upgrade to the Pro version.

-The anemometer on the Atlas requires different parts than the 5-in-1.
-Check all available Atlas replacement parts if any parts are broken, or if you just want to add a new feature like lightning sensor or wind extension!
+The anemometer on the Atlas requires different parts than the AcuRite Iris (5-in-1).
+Check all available AcuRite Atlas replacement parts if any parts are broken, or if you just want to add a new feature like lightning sensor or wind extension!

 Your solar panels must be cleaned regularly to maintain highest functionality possible.
 When the photovoltaics are dirty or dusty, the station is not receiving maximum power available.
 Warm water and soap will do the trick.
 Also, for highest efficiency the solar panel should face due south in the northern hemisphere (north in the southern hemisphere).

 Our Advice?
-Clean the entire unit, whether you have a 5-in-1 or an Atlas!
+Clean the entire unit, whether you have a AcuRite Iris (5-in-1) or an AcuRite Atlas!

 Simply clean off the entire unit using a rag and warm soapy water.
 This will clear bugs, spiders, and spider webs away from any inlet areas in the solar radiation shield for more realistic temperature and humidity measurements.
 It is recommended to clean your weather station at least twice a year, so you'll likely hear from me again in the fall reminding you to go clean your weather station!

-With the additional sensors on the Atlas, you can start to track the longer days.
-Watch the light intensity and hours of daylight increase as we approach summer, and watch the UV Index so you can stay ahead of potential sunburns!
+With the additional sensors on the AcuRite Atlas, you can start to track the longer days.
+Watch the light intensity and hours of daylight increase as we approach the summer solstice, and watch the UV Index so you can stay ahead of potential sunburns!